JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 The skills you learn will help you define a backup and restore plan in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc&wa-guidance-whitepapers.sort-by=item.additionalFields.sortDate&wa-guidance-whitepapers.sort-order=desc).

+## Goals:
+* Create a Backup Strategy to ensure mission-critical data is being backed up regularly
+* Test restoring from backups to ensure there are no data recovery issues
+* Learn how to automate this process